holans/ST-COS/NOTES.md

 3. Compute the Cov matrix of the target VAR process and combine with `Sconnector` matrices.
 4. Apply Higham approximation.

+# Some questions for Scott
+* 0.05 quantile of pairwise distances used for basis computation
+* Issues with projections using latlon
+* Interface to provide reduction of `S`

 # Some Design Notes